Voters go to the polls today in the last major electoral test for all the parties before the General Election, which is now less than a year away.

 Against this background, in the final polling by YouGov for the Sun and the Times, published before polling stations opened this morning, when asked about European voting intentions UKIP are on 27 per cent, Labour are on 26 per cent, the Conservatives 22 per cent, Greens 10 per cent and the Lib Dems 9 per cent.
 The SNP/Plaid polled 3 per cent, while the BNP languish on just 1 per cent.

 Asked how they would vote in a referendum on Britain’s membership of the EU, 42 per cent said that they would opt to stay in compared to 37 per cent who would prefer to leave.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.